 If the pharmacy you have been using leaves the plan's network, you will have to find a new pharmacy that is in the network.
-Or if the pharmacy you have been using stays within the network but is no longer offering preferred cost sharing, you may want to switch to a different pharmacy.
-To find another network pharmacy in your area, you can get help from Member Service (phone numbers are printed on the back cover of this booklet) or use the Pharmacy Directory.
+Or if the pharmacy you have been using stays within the network but is no longer offering preferred cost sharing, you may want to switch to a different network or preferred pharmacy, if available.
+To find another pharmacy in your area, you can get help from Member Service or use the Pharmacy Directory.
 You can also find information on our website at www.bluecrossma.com/medicare-options.